wso2/docs-choreo-dev/en/docs/apis/create-and-publish-your-first-api.md

 1. Click **Publish** in the left pane.
 2. On the **Lifecycle Management** page, click **Publish**.
 3. Click **Go to Developer Portal**.
-Then select an account and proceed to sign in to the API developer portal.
+This signs you in to the API Developer Portal.

     ![Go to API Developer Portal](../assets/img/apis/go-to-devportal.png){.cInlineImage-full}